 Greg Autry, PhD

 Bill Work has 20 years of experience in health care software.
-As founder of Therapeias, Bill led development of applications for clinical-trial management, chronic-disease case management, pharmacy automation and clinical data repositories.
-He specializes in interface solutions to legacy systems and data integration.
-Bill has lead projects at universities, pharmaceutical companies, HMOs, and government agencies.
-He holds a BA from Pomona College, has a certificate in Clinical Trials Management from UCSD and holds a U.S. patent for the digitized-storage of clinical records as certified copies.
+Bill led development of applications for chronic-disease case management, clinical data repositories, clinical-trial management, and pharmacy automation.
+Projects included the development of HL7 interfaces for data collection and reporting, and the incorporation of HEDIS measurements in clinical care systems.
+Clients include universities, pharmaceutical companies, HMOs, and government agencies.
+Bill holds a BA from Pomona College, has a certificate in Clinical Trials Management from UCSD and holds a U.S. patent for the digitized-storage of clinical records as certified copies.

 Jaysen Harris has many years of experience leading the implementation of critical information systems in several health care organizations, a university, and an international bank.
-Jaysen served as project lead for an RxCelerator rollout to over 100 pharmacies at a major HMO, which included training thousands of pharmacy staff.
-He is completing a degree in business at Fullerton College.
+Jaysen served as project lead for an RxCelerator rollout to over 100 pharmacies at a major HMO, which included application server administration, print server software development and managing a traveling team conducting product installation and training of thousands of pharmacy staff.
+Other software development includes custom e-commerce solutions and composites manufacturing process controls.

 Laura Huang, PhD